DL-Clas/Tumors_Clas/README.md

 ## 🚀 Training

 All baseline models and the BTNet-TS architecture are trained under a strictly matched protocol.
-This includes standardized normalization, identical augmentation operations (standard spatial transformations), and specific random-seed handling for exact replication.
+This includes standardized normalization, identical augmentation operations (standard spatial transformations), and fixed global random seeds (Seed = 42) for exact replication.

+**1. Standard Training**
-To train the BTNet-TS model from scratch on the BTD-4 dataset using the default hyperparameters (Batch Size: 16, Optimizer: Adam, Initial LR: 1e-3, Epochs: 100):
+To train the BTNet-TS model from scratch on the BTD-4 dataset using the default hyperparameters:

 ```bash
 python train.py \